JerryA01/SocialMediaApplicationBackEnd/README.md

 type "npm run dev" to run the application

 Backend application should now be running.

 Now, we have this running we can now run the front end.
-The front end repository is on my Github with instructions on how to run it.
+Insturctions on how to run it here --> https://github.com/JerryA01/SocialMediaApplicationFrontEnd